 - Ethical Practices for Cooperative Management reviews ethical considerations and requirements for an RCM and the Cooperative Board of Directors.
 A requirement of Recertification every three years.

 Interested in attending the next in-person training course and earning the RCM certification?
-Registration is now open for the next available in-person certification training for Thursday and Friday May 4-5, 2017 in Washington, DC.
+Register for the next available in-person certification training for Monday & Tuesday October 23-24, 2017 in San Antonio, TX.
 Download the registration form for more information.
+Registration opens in June!

 RECERTIFICATION WEBINAR (Online)